Prescription drug: United Kingdom

 The simple possession of a prescription-only medicine without a prescription is legal unless it is covered by the Misuse of Drugs Act 1971.

 A patient visits a medical practitioner or dentist, who may prescribe drugs and certain other medical items, such as blood glucose-testing equipment for diabetics.
-Also, qualified and experienced nurses and pharmacists may be independent prescribers.
-Both may prescribe all POMs (including controlled drugs), but may not prescribe Schedule 1 controlled drugs, and 3 listed controlled drugs for the treatment of addiction; which is similar to doctors, who require a special license from the Home Office to prescribe schedule 1 drugs.
+Also, qualified and experienced nurses, paramedics and pharmacists may be independent prescribers.
+Both may prescribe all POMs (including controlled drugs), but may not prescribe Schedule 1 controlled drugs, and 3 listed controlled drugs for the treatment of addiction; which is similar to doctors, who require a special licence from the Home Office to prescribe schedule 1 drugs.
 Schedule 1 drugs have little or no medical benefit, hence their limitations on prescribing.
 District nurses and health visitors have had limited prescribing rights since the mid-1990s; until then, prescriptions for dressings and simple medicines had to be signed by a doctor.
 Once issued, a prescription is taken by the patient to a pharmacy, which dispenses the medicine.

 Most prescriptions are NHS prescriptions, subject to a standard charge that is unrelated to what is dispensed.
-The NHS prescription fee was increased to £9.35 per item in England on 1 April 2021; prescriptions are free of charge if prescribed and dispensed in Scotland, Wales and Northern Ireland, and for some patients in England, such as inpatients, children, those over 60s or with certain medical conditions, and claimants of certain benefits.
+The NHS prescription fee was increased to £9.90 for each item in England in May 2024; prescriptions are free of charge if prescribed and dispensed in Scotland, Wales and Northern Ireland, and for some patients in England, such as inpatients, children, those over 60s or with certain medical conditions, and claimants of certain benefits.
 The pharmacy charges the NHS the actual cost of the medicine, which may vary from a few pence to hundreds of pounds.
-A patient can consolidate prescription charges by using a prescription payment certificate (informally a "season ticket"), effectively capping costs at £30.25 per quarter or £108.10 per year.
+A patient can consolidate prescription charges by using a prescription payment certificate (informally a "season ticket"), effectively capping costs at £31.25 a quarter or £111.60 for a year.

 Outside the NHS, private prescriptions are issued by private medical practitioner and sometimes under the NHS for medicines that are not covered by the NHS.
 A patient pays the pharmacy the normal price for medicine prescribed outside the NHS.

 Survey results published by Ipsos MORI in 2008 found that around 800,000 people in England were not collecting prescriptions or getting them dispensed because of the cost, the same as in 2001.